Astros vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Astros vs. Athletics: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Brandon Bielak is set to start for the Houston Astros on Friday against Jace Peterson and the Oakland Athletics.
-First pitch is at 8:10 PM ET at Minute Maid Park.
+Kyle Tucker and the Houston Astros will attempt to beat Jace Peterson and the Oakland Athletics when the teams square off on Saturday at 4:10 PM ET.

-The Astros are the favorite in this one, at -250, while the underdog Athletics have +200 odds to play spoiler.
-The total is 9 runs for the game.
+The Astros are favored in this one, at -300, while the underdog Athletics have +240 odds to play spoiler.
+Houston is a 2.5-run favorite (at +105 odds).
+An 8.5-run over/under has been set for this game.

 Rep your team with officially licensed Astros gear!
 Head to Fanatics to find jerseys, shirts, and much more.